 The IEL Research Fellows are full time faculty members of Rutgers Business School who do research and/or teaching in areas related to Business Ethics, Leadership Ethics, and Corporate Social Responsibility.
 The eight Fellows will meet regularly throughout the academic year to discuss their research, serve as advisors who shape the direction of research and other IEL activities, and contribute to the Institute’s programs.
 The IEL will announce and post abstracts of the fellows' work when they are published.

-Professor Chen is professor of organization management and global business.
-He has published over 50 journal articles and book chapters and edited books in diverse areas of cross-cultural management, leadership, organizational justice, Chinese management, and business ethics.
-His works appear in premier management journals including the Academy of Management Journal...
+Professor Chen is a Distinguished Professor of Organization Management and Global Business.
+He has published over 70 journal articles and book chapters and edited books in diverse areas of cross-cultural management, leadership, organizational justice, Chinese management, and business ethics.
+His works appear in premier management journals including the Academy of...

 Professor and Director of the Institute for Ethical Leadership

-Professor Ciulla is a pioneer in the field of leadership ethics.
-Her research on the ethical challenges of leadership is interdisciplinary but draws heavily on literature in philosophy and history.
-She also does extensive research in business ethics.
-Prior to joining Rutgers, she held the Coston Family Chair in Leadership...
+Joanne B. Ciulla is a pioneer in the field of leadership ethics.
+Her research focuses on the ethical challenges of leadership.
+She has also written extensively on topics in business ethics such as meaningful work.
+Before joining RBS, she held the Coston Family Chair in Leadership and Ethics at the...